Pylons/deform/docs/serialization.rst

 - Deform passes an :term:`appstruct` to the root schema node's ``serialize`` method to obtain a :term:`cstruct`.
-The root schema node is responsible for consulting its children nodes during this process to serialilize the entirety of the data into a single :term:`cstruct`.
+The root schema node is responsible for consulting its children nodes during this process to serialize the entirety of the data into a single :term:`cstruct`.

 - Deform passes the resulting :term:`cstruct` to the root widget